EdwinVW/dapr-apim-sample/README.md

 ### Prepare for deployment in Kubernetes

+1. Open a Powershell window.

+1. If you are revisiting the sample after some time, the APIM Management API token probably has expired.
+In that case, go to the folder `src/apim-setup` and run the script `setup-env.ps1`generate a new token.

 1. Make sure you have a Kubernetes cluster running in which you can deploy the application.
 Also make sure the Kubernetes CLI (kubectl) is available.

-1. Open a Powershell window and go to the folder `src/deploy`.
+1. Go to the folder `src/deploy`.

 1. Run the script `create-namespace.ps1` to create the namespace `dapr-apim-sample` in the Kubernetes cluster.